apcragg/apcragg-space/README.md

 - `./build_setup.sh`
 - `./bootstrap`

+## Configuration
+- The `.env` file stores a few configuration settings
+- Default config runs the server on `localhost:8080` without TLS

-## Network Setup
+## Start Server
-This project runs an nginx webserver on `localhost:9042`.
-You have a few options for accessing the server
+- `./start.sh` to start the webserver and other services
+- `docker compose down` to stop all services

 ### Local Access
-Navigate your browser to `localhost:9042`.
+Navigate your browser to `http://localhost:8080`.
 No other changes should be neccessary.

 ### External Access
 This section is a work in progress.
 In short you need to: